alma-cdk/cross-region-parameter/API.md

 - *Type:* <a href="#@alma-cdk/cross-region-parameter.TagProp">TagProp</a>[]

-Tags to add into the SSM Paramater that you want to add.
+Tags to add into the SSM Parameter that you want to add.

 ---